RadicalxChange/www/documentation/blog.md

 To edit a blog post, change any content you want and merge the changes back to `master` on GitHub.
 Netlify will notice new commits and deploy them.

 Do not change the title of a blog post!
 The title of a blog post is used to generate its permalink.
-If you change the title a blog post has been sitting online, you are probably breaking a link to that content from somewhere else (a tweet, another blog post, etc.).
-If you really must change the title of a post, you can add a `slug` key to the post metadata to override the permalink generation mechanism.
-This `slug` value should be the `slug` generated from the old title.
+If you change the title a blog post has been online, you are probably breaking a link to that content from somewhere else (a tweet, another blog post, etc.).
+If you really must change the title of a post, you can add a `slug` key to the post metadata to override the generated permalink.
+The `slug` value should be the slug generated from the old title.